 How students earn the Award

-To earn the Imperial Award, students must submit a short reflective statement to a panel of assessors, who will decide if it meets the Award criteria.
+To earn the Imperial Award, students must prepare a reflective submission which will be assessed by an Imperial Award assessor against the Imperial Award criteria.

-The statement must make a claim arguing that the student's experiences have led to their transformation into a person who has the Imperial Award attributes.
-The key to the Award is the student’s own ability to see the transformative impact of their own experiences.
+The submission must make a claim arguing that the student's experiences have led to their transformation into a person who has the Imperial Award attributes.
+The key to the Award is the student’s own ability to see the transformative impact of their own experiences, not the type or volume of activities that they engage in.

 Students can attempt one, two or three streams at any time.
-Statements are not seen collectively by the assessors; each stream has a separate group of assessors.
-Students should attempt one stream, and recieve feedback on their statement from the assesors, before attempting additional streams.
-Gaining feedback on their first attempt can benefit subsequent attempts.
+Students are advised to attempt one stream first and receive feedback from the assessors before attempting additional streams.
+Gaining feedback on their first attempt can benefit subsequent attempts, especially as students usually go through at least one re-submission before meeting the criteria.

 Click on the headings below to find out about each stage of the award.